TonioGela/blog/content/just.en/index.md

 ```
 </details>

-The recipe cannot obviously run without an argument, since that argument is referred in the body of the recipe using just syntax `{{ argument_or_variable_name }}`.
-If you want to "debug" the recipe that will run with the provided arguments you can use the `--dry-run` command-line flag.
-This can come handy if a command is long and complex and you have, for example, to schedule it in your crontab file.
+The recipe cannot obviously run without an argument since that argument is referred to in the body of the recipe using just syntax `{{ argument_or_variable_name }}`.
+If you want to "debug" the recipe that will run with the provided arguments, you can use the `--dry-run` command-line flag.
+This can come in handy if a command is long and complex and you have, for example, to schedule it in your crontab file.
 Just copy it from there.

-Arguments are really powerful, since they can have **default values** and can be **variadic** (both in the form `zero or more` or `one or more`):
+Arguments are really powerful since they can have **default values** and can be **variadic** (both in the form `zero or more` or `one or more`):

 ```make
 hello target="World":